FranzZemen/dual-build/README.md

 A command is distinct in that it can be executed with npx or pnpm/yarn dlx.

 ```
-npx dual-build bootstrap
+npx dual-build bootstrap -j
 ```

-A command can take arguments (also known as parameters)
+A command can take command line arguments or (parameters when accessed via API).